Accounting for Landlords: Bookkeeping Best Practices

 It is important to be aware that every income and expense related to the rental property you own needs to be evidenced at the end of the financial year for your self-assessment tax return.
 Therefore, determining how you are going to keep on top of this task is vital for bookkeeping best practice and accuracy.
 Some landlords choose to do this by simply filling their receipts and invoices, but this can become quite overwhelming if you are busy and not a very organised person.

 Other landlords adopt the use of a spreadsheet system to record the income and expenditure which can be equally effective.
 Alternatively, you can choose to use accounting software systems which you can input your income and expenses information to.
 Either way, ensuring that your record of this information is accurate and consistent is the best way forward.
+This is the foundation of strong rental property bookkeeping.

 Choose Your Accounting Method: